Skip to main content

 Step 1

-You will need to map the columns in your CSV file to the database fields in the SI catalog.
-Some fields will be premapped if they are an exact match or if they are determined to be a close match.
+In step 1, you will need to map the columns in your CSV file to the database fields in the SI catalog.

 Step 2